 Integrated markets and systems also require EU countries to cooperate more closely when preventing and managing crisis situations.
-Today, crisis measures are often taken at the national level , taking account of the national context only, and this can undermine market function, entail risks for others and drive up the energy bill.
+Today, crisis measures are often taken at national level , taking account of the national context only, and this can undermine market function, entail risks for others, and drive up energy bills.

 The Commission proposed a new set of rules for EU countries when preparing for and managing crisis situations.
 It will require EU countries to cooperate with each other to ensure that the remaining electricity goes where it is most needed.